About the Event

-- ACGME: Patient care, medical knowledge, practice-based learning and improvement, professionalism, system-based practice
+- ACGME: Patient care; medical knowledge; practice-based learning and improvement; professionalism; systems-based practice.

-The Department of Internal Medicine Grand Rounds planning committee members are Clay Cauthen, M.D.; Dayna Diven, M.D.; Meghana Gadgil, M.D.; Parker Hudson, M.D.; Mrinalini Kulkarni-Date, M.D.; Paul Nader, M.D.; Rene Salazar, M.D.; Jeni Skar and Cassandra Ryan; off-site coordinators Angela Durham and John Ignat.
+The Department of Internal Medicine Grand Rounds planning committee members are Clay Cauthen, M.D.; Dayna Diven, M.D.; Annie Feagins, M.D.; Meghana Gadgil, M.D.; Parker Hudson, M.D.; Mrinalini Kulkarni-Date, M.D.; Paul Nader, M.D.; Snehal Patel, M.D.; René Salazar, M.D.; Jeni Skar and Cassandra Ryan; off-site coordinators are David Voss, Seria Kizerand John Ignat.
 The members of the planning committee have no financial conflicts of interest to disclose relating to the educational content of this series.